 Ian Anderson [Founder|Editor-In-Chief] is a writer and designer living in Baltimore, MD.
 He earned an MFA in Creative Writing and Publishing arts from the University of Baltimore in 2014.

-Ashley Miller [Associate Editor] lives in the suburbs of Chicago where she is sometimes writing and sometimes editing, but is almost always reading.
+Ashley Miller [Content Editor] lives in the suburbs of Chicago where she is sometimes writing and sometimes editing, but is almost always reading.
 She holds an MFA in Creative Writing and Publishing Arts.